-In January 2019, the Company acquired land and simultaneously structured and entered into a Ground Lease as part of the Ground Lease tenant's acquisition of 515 22nd St., an existing office building located in Washington, DC that is to be converted into a multi-family building.
+In January 2019, the Company acquired land and simultaneously structured and entered into a Ground Lease as part of the Ground Lease tenant's acquisition of an existing office building located in Washington, DC that is to be converted into a multi-family building.
 The Ground Lease has a term of 99 years.
 The Company also committed to provide the Ground Lease tenant a \$10.5 million leasehold improvement allowance that will be funded upon the completion of certain conditions.
 In addition, iStar provided a \$13.3 million loan to the ground lessee with an initial term of 21 months for the acquisition of the property.
-This transaction was approved by the Company's independent directors in accordance with the Company's policy with respect to transactions in which iStar is also a participant.